plbrault/weasleyjs/README.md

 Also, contrary to using `import` or `require`, if you lazy-load the same module at multiple places in your code, you will get different copies of the module.

-Be aware that lazy-loading uses the new `Proxy` feature from ES6, which cannot be polyfilled.
+Be aware that lazy-loading uses the `Proxy` feature from ES6, which cannot be polyfilled.
 This means that `Proxy` must be available in the JavaScript environment that runs your unit tests for `lazyLoad` to work.

 ## Documentation

 Complete documentation is available [here](https://github.com/plbrault/weasleyjs/blob/master/docs/jsdoc.md).

 ## License